alwaystrueio/audit.nvim/README.md

 # audit.nvim

 A Neovim plugin that enables code auditors to take notes about the code they're reviewing without modifying the source code.
+Everything is saved in the `notes.md` file at the project's root.

 ## Features